Gumtree Bizarre Looper or Inscribed Emerald

 GEOMETRINAE, GEOMETRIDAE, GEOMETROIDEA

-This Caterpillar is reddish brown, and has pairs of flanges along each side of its body, and pair of fleshy spikes on its tail.
-It grows to a length of about 2.5 cms.
+This Caterpillar varies from pale brown to reddish brown.
+The caterpillar has pairs of flanges, each of which have a double tip, along each side of its body, and pair of fleshy spikes on its tail.
 It moves in a looper fashion as it only has legs at the front and the rear.
+The caterpillar grows to a length of about 2.5 cms.

 It pupates in a sparse cocoon in joined dried leaves.
 The pupa is brown with two dark lines along the body, and arcs of dark dots along the veins of the developing wings.